invertase/react-native-firebase/docs/app/client.md

 > The default firebase app instance can not be initialized via JS.
 After following the iOS & Android installation guides and correctly setting up your google services plist/json files, the default app is automatically initialized and available for use in react-native-firebase.

-App initialization in RNFirebase is for the most part the same as the web sdk, with only a few minor differences.
+App initialization in React Native Firebase is, for the most part, the same as the web SDK, with only a few minor differences.

 ## Supported Modules